-We also want a guarantee that once a transaction is completed and acknowledged by the database system, it has indeed been permanently recorded and won't be lost even if a crash ensues shortly thereafter.
-For example, if we are recording a cash withdrawal by Bob, we do not want any chance that the debit to his account will disappear in a crash just after he walks out the bank door.
-A transactional database guarantees that all the updates made by a transaction are logged in permanent storage (i.e., onlish) before the transaction is reported complete.
+We also want a guarantee that once a transaction is completed and acknowledged by the database system.
+It has indeed been permanently recorded and won't be lost even if a crash ensues shortly thereafter, For example, if we are recording a cash withdraway by 60, we do not wunt any chance that the debit to his account will disappear in a crash just after he walks out the bank door.
+A transactional database guarantees that all the updates made by a transactional real begreat in a crash just after he walks out the bank door.
+A transactional database guarantees that all the updates made by a transaction are logged in permanent storage (i.e., on this before the transaction is reported complete in septored complete.)

-Another important property of transactional databases is closely related to the notion of atomic updates: when multiple transactions are running concurrently, each one should not be able to see the incomplete changes made by others.
-For example, if one transaction is busy totalling all the branch balances, it would not do for it to include the debt from Alice's branch but not the credit to Bo's branch, no vice versa.
-So transactions must be alio-nothing not only in terms of their permanent effect on the database, but do in terms of their hereinous from Alice's branch but not the credit to Bo's branch, no vice versa.
-So transactions must be alio-nothing not only in terms of their permanent effect on the database, but do in terms of their hereinous from Alice's barry on permanenticing and in terms and their interestion complexes, their and the analysis of the align and their interestion complexes that align and the align and the align and their interestion and the align and their interestion and the align an
+Another important property of transactional databases is closely related to the notion of atomic updates; when multiple transactions are running concurrently, each one should not be able to see the incomplete changes made by others.
+For example, if one transactions is busy totaling all the branch balances, it would not do for it to include the debt from Alice's branch but not the credit to Bob's branch, nor vice versas.
+So, or increasactions must be allo-inching not only in terms of their permanent effect on the database, but do in terms of their restrictions provides become visible instances of very any permanents on a representation are invisible to other transactions entered to enter example.
+If